robdodson/robdodson.github.com/source/_posts/2012-08-16-javascript-design-patterns-observer.markdown

 }

 ```
 In the above example the var `self` exists in a kind of interesting limbo: it is part of `loginController's` `init` method and also part of the function registered as the `on('click')` handler.
-As a result, when the function is executed, `self` still refers to the `loginController` object and thus logs `handling login!`
+As a result, when the function is executed, `self` is still in the context of the `loginController` object and thus logs `handling login!`

 Awesome!
 We've solved the issue of preserving scope, right?
 Well, yes but it's not our only option.
-Many people (myself included) find it annoying to sprinkle `var self = this;` all over their app.
-To mitigate this we also have Function.bind.
+Many people (myself included) find it annoying to sprinkle `var self = this` all over their app.
+To mitigate things we also have `Function.bind`.

 ### Bindings

-The addition of `Function.bind` in ECMAScript 5 (verify source?) allows us to specify in which context a function should be called, in other words, *binding* that function to a particular object.
+The addition of `Function.bind` in ECMAScript 5 allows us to specify in which context a function should be called, in other words, *binding* that function (and the value of `this`) to a particular context.
 Let's see it in action:

 ``` js
 var widget = {